Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/client/naming/README.md

-#  REST client library for JavaScript
+#  client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for  REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for  client.

 Describe changing names of types in a client with `@clientName`